 The leading edge of the Baby Boomers is now well into its 60s.
-According to the most recent Census Bureau projections for the United States, the share of the population age 65 and older, which had been just 12.4 percent in 2000, is expected to rise to 14.8 percent in 2015 and 20.3 percent in 2030, increasing the size of the 65-and-older population from 35.0 million in 2000 to 47.7 million in 2015 and 72.8 million in 2030 (Hobbs and Stoops 2002; Census Bureau 2014).
+According to the most recent Census Bureau projections for the United States, the share of the population age 65 and older, which had been just 12.4 percent in 2000, is expected to rise to 14.8 percent in 2015 and 20.3 percent in 2030, increasing the size of the

+65-and-older population from 35.0 million in 2000 to 47.7 million in 2015 and 72.8 million in 2030 (Hobbs and Stoops 2002; U.S. Census Bureau 2014).
 These anticipated increases in the number of retirement-age adults in the population raise the stakes on ensuring the financial security of this population.

-Once people stop working, their incomes in retirement will derive from multiple sources-in most cases, some combination of Social Security, the private employmentbased retirement system, and personal savings.
+Once people stop working, their incomes in retirement will derive from multiple sources-in most cases, some combination of Social employment-based Security. the private retirement system, and personal savings.
 Social Security will continue to be an important source of income for retirees, especially those whose incomes during their working years placed them in the middle to lower part of the distribution of earnings.
-Whereas in the past it was relatively common for individuals to receive an employer pension in addition to collecting Social Security, the shift from defined benefit to defined contribution retirement plans means that even those with an employment-related retirement plan now typically will bear the burden of allocating the resources in that plan, along with other personal savings, to cover expenses lifetimes. during the remainder of their As the ongoing shift from defined benefit to defined contribution retirement plans has proceeded, considerable attention has been devoted to efforts to ensure that workers are accumulating adequate retirement savings.
+Whereas in the past it was relatively common for individuals to receive an employer pension in addition to collecting Social Security, the shift from defined benefit to defined contribution retirement plans means that even those with an employment-related retirement plan now typically will bear the burden of allocating the resources in that plan, along with other personal savings, to cover expenses during the remainder of their lifetimes.

+As the ongoing shift from defined benefit to defined contribution retirement plans has proceeded, policy makers have sought to ensure that workers are accumulating adequate retirement savings.
 We briefly describe these efforts and document that there has been significant growth in the balances in workers' retirement savings accounts.
-If current efforts are successful, we would expect future retirees to have accumulated greater retirement savings than those who are retiring today.
-All of this means that the question of how best to decumulate retirement wealth to address the major financial risks that individuals face in retirement is of growing relevance.
-Understanding how the retirement security landscape has changed-and in particular how changes in this landscape have shaped the trends in worker savings behavior-thus provides an essential backdrop to our discussion of the need for mechanisms that will allow retirees to transform the financial assets they hold at the point of retirement into retirement security.
+Further, we argue that there is reason to expect future retirees to have accumulated greater retirement savings than those who are retiring today.
+All of this means that the question of how best to decumulate retirement wealth to address the major financial risks that individuals face in growing is of retirement relevance.
+Understanding how the retirement security landscape has changed-and in particular how changes in this landscape have shaped the trends in worker savings behavior-thus provides an essential backdrop to our discussion of the need for mechanisms that allow retirees to transform their financial assets into retirement security.